-2.1 The governance framework primarily includes systems and processes and culture and values by which the Authority directs and controls its activities and engages with the community.
-It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services.

-- 2.2 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
+- 2.1 The governance framework primarily includes systems, processes, culture and values by which the Authority directs and controls its activities and engages with the community.
+It enables the Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services. - 2.2 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically. - 2.3 The governance framework has been in place at the Authority for the year ending 31 March 2016, during the approval of the Annual Report and Statement of Assurance and Statement of Accounts.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically. - 2.3 The governance framework has been in place at the Authority for the year ending 31 March 2020 and up to the date of approval of the Statement of Assurance and Annual Report and Statement of Accounts.